Derkune/MatrixEconomy/README.md

 This is a repo containing the demo of an approach to simulating a videogame economy using matrix multiplication.

+This approach is extremely efficient, easily scalable, and can easily be adapted to be used with scientific computing frameworks such as SciPy (or SciSharp).

 To build and launch the demo, open project.godot with Godot 3.5.1 .Net version.

 View video showcase of this project here: https://youtu.be/9B01U9sQYYY